tanifgit/smart-day-hands-on/README.md

 ![App - use - main](/images/app-use1-login.png)

-Pressing on Login will take us (redirect) to the auth0 login page.
+Pressing on Login will take us (redirect) to the auth0 login page.</br>
 Here we will login with the Application User we defined in auth0 (note above, this might have been a different User than the Admin User you signed up with for auth0):

 ![App - use - user](/images/app-use2-username.png)